apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 Important: Check that  /m2repo is properly mapped to your local maven repository in docker-compose.yml!

-### Note
+### Note if building from Repo source  - Integration Test

+This generates in target folder a structure like this:

+    projects/first/project/integrationtest

-If running as integrationtest, you find the docker files in target/test-classes/projects/first/project/integrationtest/target/docker-resources.
+If running from integrationtest, you find the docker files in integrationtest/target/docker-resources.

-- Build and start the services
+- check, do a fresh build and start the services

+    docker compose config
+    docker compose ps
+    // optional docker compose down -v
     docker compose build --no-cache
     docker compose up --detach

+** A frst time build of the app service might take a couple of minutes. **

 You might check the process with

-    docker-compose logs -f app
+    docker compose logs -f app

-First time building might take a couple of minutes.
+    docker compose logs -f db

+The logs should show "mysqld: ready for connections" and "Started Jetty Server".

- - Now you can launch (in another terminal) your new Turbine application by default [http://localhost:8081/app] (http://localhost:8081/app)
+ - Now you can launch (in another terminal) your new Turbine application by default [http://localhost:8081/app] (http://localhost:8081/app).
+ - Login with user / password or admin /password.

-### Note
+### Troubleshooting Notes

 You may use the command *docker compose* or *docker-compose*, but will slightly different results.

 - Double check database service call in ** target/<projectname>/WEB-INF/jetty-env.xml**.
 It should reference the service name (db), not localhost - this was set when using the maven docker profile.